ruihukuang/EKS_XGboost/README.md

 Context:

 This repo is to deploy a EKS cluster in private subnets in VPC with a Nat gateway and an internet gateway.
 This deployment is using cloudformation and github action to automate the deployment of CloudFormation templates, enabling continuous integration and continuous deployment (CI/CD) pipelines.
-This EKS cluster is created to run a gunicorn app which is created in https://github.com/ruihukuang/xgboost_model_docker_image.

 result